 Having a creative block?
 Don’t worry!
 We have rounded up some great sites where you can find inspiration to help you create your own original logo.

-Tip 6: Stay Safe with Your Font
+Tip 6: Choose Your Font Wisely

-We suggest that you use a maximum of two fonts.
+The standard is using a maximum of two fonts.

 If you want to play around with the wording on your logo, you can manipulate the size and thickness of your font rather than adding another one.

-You can take it a step further and increase or decrease the spaces between your letters (this is called interlettering).
+You can even take it a step further and increase or decrease the spaces between your letters (this is called interlettering).
 It can be a fun way to personalize your logo!

 However, we suggest that you air on the side of caution because your logo should be easy to read in large or small print.